Visiting Variants Using Lambdas – Part 1

 v0 = 33.51;

-This works, but requires us to define a new vnum_printer visitor type - this boilerplate can be avoided.
+This method works but requires defining a separate vnum_printer visitor.
+This boilerplate can be avoided.

 template <typename TVisitor>